wttech/aet/documentation/src/main/wiki/AETIn10Minutes.md

 * `vagrant plugin install vagrant-berkshelf`
 * `vagrant plugin install vagrant-hostmanager`

-Clone the AET source code and navigate to the `vagrant` module directory.
+Download or clone (`git clone git@github.com:Cognifide/aet.git`) the AET source code and navigate to the `vagrant` module directory.
 Run `berks install` and then `vagrant up` to start the virtual machine.
 This process may take a few minutes.

 ### Set Up the Test